Tautulli/Tautulli/API.md

 ### get_geoip_lookup
 Get the geolocation info for an IP address.
-The GeoLite2 database must be installed.

 ```
 Required parameters: